 A Distinguished Research Career

-Dr. Abel has had a distinguished career in endocrine related research.
-As a post-doctoral fellow in the laboratory of Barbara Kahn he performed seminal studies that established the critical link between adipose-tissue glucose transporter (GLUT4) expression and whole body insulin resistance.
-This work was published in Nature.
-Subsequent studies in this model by Dr. Kahn have lead to the discovery of a novel adipocytokine (retinol binding protein–4) that may be involved in the pathogenesis of insulin resistance and diabetes.
-As a member if the Thyroid Unit at the Beth Israel Deaconess Medical Center, Dr. Abel carried out landmark studies that defined the role of the beta-2 isoform of the thyroid receptor in the regulation of the hypothalamic-pituitary-thyroid axis.
-His work in this area was recognized when he received the Van Meter Prize of the American Thyroid Association in 2001, which is the highest award given to young investigators by that society.
+Dr. Abel has had a distinguished career in endocrine-related research.
+As a post-doctoral fellow in the laboratory of Barbara Kahn he performed seminal studies that established the critical link between adipose-tissue glucose transporter (GLUT4) expression and whole-body insulin resistance, which was published in Nature.
+Subsequent studies in this model by Dr. Kahn have led to the discovery of a novel adipokines including retinol binding protein–4 and a novel class of lipids that may be involved in the pathogenesis of insulin resistance and diabetes.
+As a member of the Thyroid Unit at the Beth Israel Deaconess Medical Center, Dr. Abel carried out landmark studies that defined the role of the beta-2 isoform of the thyroid receptor in the regulation of the hypothalamic-pituitary-thyroid axis, recognized by the Van Meter Prize of the American Thyroid Association in 2001—the highest award given to young investigators by that society.